jeremywen/JW-Modules/README.md

   *  **RESET Button:** move to top left cell on click
   *  **RESET Input:** move to top left cell on trigger
   *  **GATE OUT:** sends out gate if current cell gate is on and sequencer is running
+  *  **GATE OUT YX:** instead of using the gate of the current cell it uses the gate of the cell at the inverted position (so if top right is current, bottom left is used)
   *  **OUT:** sends out the current value (pitch knob) for the current cell if the gate is on and sequencer is running
+  *  **OUT YX:** instead of using the value of the current cell it uses the value of the cell at the inverted position (so if top right is current, bottom left is used)

 #### Bottom